reaganmozer/reads-replication/README.md

 ## About
-This repository contains the materials needed to replicate the analyses presented in **"Combining human and automated scoring methods in experimental assessments of writing: a case study tutorial"** by Mozer et al. (2023), forthcoming in the *Journal of Educational and Behavioral Statistics*.
+This repository contains the materials needed to replicate the analyses presented in **"Combining human and automated scoring methods in experimental assessments of writing: a case study tutorial"** by Mozer et al. (2023), forthcoming in the *Journal of Educational and Behavioral Statistics* [(publisher link)](https://journals.sagepub.com/doi/full/10.3102/10769986231207886).

+## Replication Data
+The data used in this study has been made publicly available through the Harvard Dataverse and can be accessed [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/J9KSHU).
+Click the "Access Dataset" button and complete the data use agreement to download the relevant files.

 ## System requirements
 Replication scripts require the following packages to be installed from Github: